 Chinese Panda 1/10 oz Gold Coin History

-It is composed of .1 troy ounce of .999 fine gold with a legal tender face value of 50 Yuan.
+The 1/10 gold Chinese Panda Coins are composed of 0.1 troy ounce of .999 fine gold with a legal tender face value of ¥50 (Fifty Yuan).
 The 1/10 ounce gold panda coin measures 17.95 mm in diameter and 1.05 mm in thickness.